Freight Shipping from Kansas City to Denver

 How much does it cost to ship freight from Kansas City to Denver?

-Full truckload (FTL) rates from Kansas City, MO to Denver, CO currently range from $1,557-$1,919 for a standard dry van load over the 724-mile route.
+Full truckload (FTL) rates from Kansas City, MO to Denver, CO currently range $1,557-$1,919 (roughly $2.15-$2.66 per mile over 724 miles).
 LTL shipments typically cost $598-$1,015 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Denver?

-Standard FTL transit from Kansas City to Denver is approximately 13 hrs by truck over 724 miles.
+Standard FTL transit from Kansas City to Denver is approximately 13 hrs by truck over 724 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Logistics Park Kansas City to BNSF Irondale Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Kansas City to Denver freight?